 Can you make this easy carrot cake recipe ahead of time?

 Yes!
 Because this cake is so moist and dense, it actually tolerates refrigeration really well.
-That means you can make it the day before you need it!
-Just pull it out of the fridge an hour or two before you plan to serve it so it can come to room temperature.
+That means you can make it a day or two before you will actually serve it.
+Just pull it out of the fridge an hour or two before you plan to serve it so it can come to room temperature.Â

-And don’t forget to try our other delicious holiday recipes!
+Try these other delicious holiday recipes!

 - Vegan Pot Pie Pockets